 $htmlentities = new \GGG\HtmlEntities();

-This class has been nominated for a PHP Innovation Award, provided by PHPClasses.org.
-If you found this class to be at all interesting, helpful, particularly useful, or innovative in any way, please vote for it, to show your support for this or any other PHP classes accessible online via my GitHub profile or PHPClasses.org profile.
+This class has been awarded a PHP Innovation Award, provided by PHPClasses.org.
+My other PHP classes are accessible online via my GitHub profile or PHPClasses.org profile.